antoinep23/codemida-infra-public/kubernetes-version/README.md

 ## Cleanup

-To delete the EKS cluster and all associated resources, run:
+To delete the EKS cluster, run:

 ```bash
 eksctl delete cluster --name codemida-cluster --region eu-west-3
 ```

+You can also have to delete the ressources created by eksctl such as the NAT Gateway, ENI, elastic IP, VPC...
+Ensure to check the successful deletion of those from the AWS Management Console to avoid unexpected costs.

 ---